 In order to combine Kermit and the Superbrain into an exhibit, I had to get up to speed on operating Kermit and its capabilities.
 Further, I had yet verify that the Superbrain was up to the task.
 I had not tested the serial ports nor ever ran Kermit on it.

-I prepared floppies containing executable versions of Kermit for both the Superbrain and the Kaypro II that I located in my current stashes.
+I located executable versions of Kermit for both the Superbrain and the Kaypro II from my stashed of disk images and prepared working floppies.
 I hooked up the Superbrain Aux port and the Kaypro II with an RS-232 breakout box.
 The breakout box’s LEDs seemed to indicate that both sides of the wire were correctly driving their respect pins (2 and 3) correctly.
 I launched Kermit on each machine.
 I set both baud rates to 1200.
 I issued a RECEIVE command on the Kaypro II, and a SEND command on the Superbrain with some file name that was on the A: drive.
 To my delight the file was transferred to the Kaypro II successfully.

-I turned my sights to find out what the earliest version of Kermit available was.
+I then turned my sights to find out what the earliest version of Kermit available was.
 The folks from The Kermit Project told me that they didn’t think there was anything available earlier than the 1991 v4.11 of Kermit-80, available in their archive.
 Outside the archive, there was one floppy disk that they believed had the original Kermit-80 version on it that was with the Superbrain when they sent it to the Computer History Museum following their 30th Anniversary Commemoration.
 It was unknown whether there was source code is on that disk.
-Unfortunately, the Computer History Museum failed to catalog this disk.
-So I did not pursue it.
+Unfortunately, the Computer History Museum did not list this disk among the items cataloged with the Superbrain, so I did not pursue it.